freelawproject/doctor/README.md

 ## Converters

-#### Endpoint: /convert/image/pdf/
+### Endpoint: /convert/image/pdf/

-Given an image or indeterminate length, this endpoint will convert it to a pdf.
+Given an image of indeterminate length, this endpoint will convert it to a pdf with reasonable page breaks.
+This is meant for extremely long images that represent multi-page documents, but can be used to convert a smaller image to a one-page PDF.

     curl 'http://localhost:5050/convert/image/pdf/' \
      -X 'POST' \